 Chaplaincy Centre, Edinburgh University, 1 Bristo Sq, Edinburgh EH8 9AL.
-21st Oct to 7th Nov, (week days 10am to 4pm) 2019
+21st Oct to 7th Nov, 2019

-The majority of the paintings are from my story Doctresses:The Book of Skulls, exploring an alternative Edinburgh in 1873, where a medical student and her lecturer use early forensics to help the police to catch a killer phrenologist.
+The majority of the paintings were from my story Doctresses:The Book of Skulls, exploring an alternative Edinburgh in 1873, where a medical student and her lecturer use early forensics to help the police to catch a killer phrenologist.